SpyicyDev/run.nvim/README.md

 1. Optional filetype in TOML spec, limits that entry to only appear if in the right filetype, goes right to filetype default if no entries and shows no menu
 2. Implement VimScript commands
+3. Get rid of nvim-notify, maybe api rewritten in noice?